KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 | RE-RUB-49 | Second layer | &check; | &check;   | First layer  | &cross; | First layer  | &check;     | &check;      | Partial      |
 | RE-RUB-50 | Second layer | &check; | &check;   | First layer  | &check; | First layer  | &check;     | &check;      | Partial      |
 | RE-RUB-51 | Second layer | &check; | &cross;   | &cross;      | &cross; | terrain      | &check;     | &cross;      | Partial      |

+In this table,
+- `Soil` indicates whether soil is present on the corresponding layer.
+- `Until top` indicates whether the soil fully fill the gap between the two layers.
+- `Avalanche` indicates where the soil should avalanche.
+- `Enough soil` indicates whether there is enough soil in the considered soil column to reach the stable configuration.
+- `Enough space` indicates whether there is enough space on the layer where the soil should avalanche to accommodate all the avalanching soil.
+- `Status` indicates the type of soil avalanche.

 ### `RelaxBodySoil`